AlaSQL/ala-wiki/promise.md

 # `Promise` notation

-We strongly recommend using the promise notation for all [[async]] interaction with AlaSQL.
-This includes everytime a filename or URL is part of the SQL.
+We strongly recommend using the promise notation for all [[async]] interactions with AlaSQL.
+This includes every time a filename or URL is part of the SQL.

 ```js
 alasql.promise(sql(s) [, params])